VinFan0/GroceryPad/README.md

 GroceryPad is initially designed to sync with a list managed in the Reminders app of an iOS device.
 In this configuration, the iOS device sends a scheduled HTTP POST with the contents of the reminder/list to the server hosted by the GroceryPad device.

-**R1.0-A changes**
+**R1.1-A changes**
-- Custom designed PCB for compact form-factor
+- Power switch
-- Models and OrcaSlicer project for 3d printed housing
+- Android companion app for checklist display

 ### Hardware Requirements
 - [ESP32-C3 Supermini microcontroller](https://www.espboards.dev/esp32/esp32-c3-super-mini/)